-The labor market is changing, opening the doors to technological, scientific and digital roles; this is why in schools it is important to study the STEAM curriculum, the acronym for science, technology, engineering, art, and mathematics.
+The labor market is changing, opening the doors to technological, scientific, and digital roles; this is why studying the STEAM curriculum, the acronym for science, technology, engineering, art, and mathematics is essential.

 STEM or STEAM?

-Investing in human capital means looking to the future and investing in the cultural and scientific growth of nations.
+Investing in human capital means looking to the future and investing in nations’ cultural and scientific growth.
 STEMs are the primary disciplines for taking this step forward.
-The curriculum stem is based on the idea of educating students in four specific subjects – science, technology, engineering, and mathematics – with an innovative and therefore practical and multidisciplinary approach.
+The curriculum stem is based on educating students in four specific subjects – science, technology, engineering, and mathematics – with an innovative and, therefore, practical and multidisciplinary approach.

 But if we also added art to this curriculum?
-Art is that ability to build new and useful ideas thanks to one’s creativity.
-In our opinion, it is a subject that should not be missing to those who work with digital technology.
-By integrating art and creativity, the STEM curriculum becomes even more attractive and innovative.
-The art subjects (Art, Drawing, Music, and Theater) help the development of talents, culture, aesthetic sense and beauty; for this reason, it needs to be integrated with the technology.
+Art is the ability to build new and valuable ideas thanks to one’s creativity.
+In our opinion, it is a subject that should not be missing from those who work with digital technology.
+Integrating art and creativity makes the STEM curriculum even more attractive and innovative.
+The art subjects (Art, Drawing, Music, and Theater) help develop talents, culture, aesthetic sense, and beauty; for this reason, it needs to be integrated with the technology.

 READ ALSO: Educating Children To Beauty

-If we think about it, the integration between art and science is not new; also Leonardo Da Vinci, the forerunner of all the sciences, in his works made a perfect combination of art with science.
+If we think about it, the integration between art and science is not new; also, in his works, Leonardo Da Vinci, the forerunner of all the sciences, made a perfect combination of art and science.
 Even in the classical era, there was no real contrast between the aesthetic and scientific dimensions.
 Aristotle’s poetry has a set of rules related to mathematics and music, or the Greek term “techne” was equivalent to the Latin word “Ars” (Art).

 We believe we should stop with the stereotypes and the useless dualism between scientific and humanistic subjects.
 Would not it be better to integrate them?
-We are in favor of a school curriculum that points to STEAM (Science, Technology, Art, Engineering, and Mathematics).
+We favor a school curriculum that points to STEAM (Science, Technology, Art, Engineering, and Mathematics).

 Read also : Makers: the digital inventors 2.0